violetmomoxu/violetmomoxu.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 My name is Bing Violet Xu.
 I am a Ph.D. candidate in Finance at the University of Oklahoma.
-I am on the 2024 - 2025 job market./n
+I am on the 2024 - 2025 job market.

 My research interests lie in empirical corporate finance, corporate governance, sustainability, and artificial intelligence in finance.